 Who’s really getting restless here?
 And if it truly is viewers, isn’t it journalists’ job to jolt back those wandering eyes?
 Surely there are enough hard news angles and hard-to-see images to this story to (at least try) to do that?
 Is there the will?
 If not in Shales’s column, in actual newsrooms?

 (Also, clearly I haven’t been really watching TV coverage: which “correspondents” wear “dry-cleaned jeans?”
 Coop?
-BriWi?)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+BriWi?)Liz Cox Barrett is a writer at CJR.